rapiddweller/rapiddweller-benerator-ce/doc/xml_file_processing.md

 ```

 So, what did Benerator do wrong?
 Nothing, it is a perfectly schema-valid document.
 Since minOccurs of the transaction ref is zero, Benerator takes the
-easy choice: Remember: One of Benerator's strengths is to configure generation of valid data as easy as possible and in project stages as early as
+easy choice: Remember: One of Benerator's strengths is to configure the generation of valid data as easily as possible and in project stages as early as
 possible.
-With the chosen approach, you need to spend less time for explicitly configuring element removal which are not yet supported by your
+With the chosen approach, you need to spend less time explicitly configuring element removal which is not yet supported by your
 application.

 For configuring the generation of `<transaction>` elements, you need to add an annotation to your schema.
-The 'ref' configuration in the 'sequence' is
+The `ref` configuration in the `sequence` is
 the right place to configure cardinalities of included sub elements:

 ```xml